 4. Tilt and Rotate Between Strokes

-To thoroughly clean the drain, tilt and rotate the plunger cup slightly with each push and pull.
+Tilt and rotate the plunger firmly with each push and pull to clean the blocked drain thoroughly.
 Continually adjust the angle to ensure the force hits the clog from all sides with intense pressure.

 5. Increase Pressure As Needed